NEW WORK FOR STAGE AND SCREEN - 2021/2

 The module will engage with the specific disciplines of genre and style, will be delivered via committed ensemble practice, and will develop the acquisition of a structured and effective rehearsal technique, underpinned by both practice-based and academic research.
 Students will learn how to analyse and interrogate dramatic text and to identify, evaluate and process character information within the chosen genre.
 They will integrate vocal and physical skills commensurate with the performance space.

-This module and its bibliography may be adapted to reflect the interests of the current cohort.
-Students will continue the practice of keeping a rehearsal logbook including annotated scripts that will be produced in the course of the training.
+This module and its bibliography may be adapted to reflect the interests of the current cohort and the wider global community.
+Students will continue the practice of keeping a rehearsal logbook, including annotated scripts that will be produced in the course of the training

 Guildford School of Acting